As it starts to get colder, more and more of your runs might be happening on a treadmill.

 8. How to Track Your Progress

-If you don’t tend to enter races or do so only once or twice a year, you might consider making your own personal race every couple weeks.
+If you don’t tend to enter races, or do so only once or twice a year, you might consider making your own personal race every couple weeks.
 Try running a 5k or 10k as hard as you can, thinking of it as a race, not a training run.
 This is a little easier on a treadmill, because you can set a hard pace at the start and let the machine hold it steady for you.
 Then all you have to do is keep up.

 And then write down the results.
-Every couple weeks (or months), do another “race” and then see your results.
-Chances are you’ll see improvement if you track your results and that will help you stay motivated.
+Every couple weeks (or months), do another “race” to see your progress.
+Chances are you’ll see improvement if you track your results.
+And that will help you stay motivated.

 9. How to Keep Improving